Managing Data as a Strategic Asset

 Practices for how the state approaches data and acts based upon our identified data principles.

-We are in the process of developing direct actions that state agencies, the Chief Data Officer, and employees will take to manage data strategically and uphold the principles and practices of the Oregon Data Strategy.
+Identified actions for agencies and the Chief Data Office to uphold the principles and practices of the Oregon Data Strategy.

 The Oregon Data Strategy is designed to have some timeless components, such as the principles and practices, in addition to an action plan that will be updated regularly as the state makes progress towards its goals.
-The State has currently completed draft versions of the Principles and Practices, and will release a draft Action Plan for public comment in future phases.
+The State has currently completed a draft of the principles, practices, and action plan and has released this version for a final comment period.

-The State has produced draft versions of the Principles and Practices components above and is seeking public comment and feedback on these core elements of the State Data Strategy.
-The draft data strategy is available below both as a .pdf download and embedded within the website.
-Constituents, organizations, academic institutions, non-profit organizations and any other interested parties are invited to submit comments on the Draft Principles and Practices until August 24, 2020.
+The State is seeking public comment and feedback on these core elements of the State Data Strategy.
+The draft data strategy is available below as a .pdf download.
+Constituents, organizations, academic institutions, non-profit organizations and any other interested parties are invited to submit comments until December 15, 2020.
 Information on how to submit comments is listed below.

 About the State Data Strategy